Kingdom Death: Monster: Expansions

 The core game can be expanded by additional monsters to hunt, and/or new Gear cards.
 Each new monster includes the monster's miniature, the monster-specific cards related to the Hunt and Showdown phases, new Gear cards and, in some cases, new Settlement cards associated with that monster.
 Such monsters are typically introduced by adding new Settlement Events that force the players to fight the monster, tying in with core game events.
 Each expansion also includes a small rulebook that details its integration into the core game and any new special rules or Story Events.

-Expansions from Kickstarter 2012: Dragon King, Dung Beetle Knight, Flower Knight, Gorm, Lion God, Lion Knight, Manhunter, Spidicules, and Sunstalker.

-Expansions Post-Kickstarter 2012: Green Knight Armor, Lonely Tree, and Slenderman.

-Expansions from Kickstarter 2016: Abyssal Woods, Black Knight, Campaigns of Death, Death Armor, The First Hero, Frogdog, Gryphon, Honeycomb Weaver, Inverted Mountain, Ivory Dragon, Nightmare Ram, Oblivion Mosquito, Pariah, Red Witches, Screaming God, and Silver City.